 Skip to main content

-This page is a reference for the building blocks of a WhatsApp template — categories, headers, buttons, variables, and the submission lifecycle.
+This page is a reference for the building blocks of a WhatsApp template — categories, headers, body, buttons, variables, advanced template types, and the submission lifecycle.
 For the step-by-step of creating and testing a template, see Templates.
+For media format limits, see Media headers.

 Categories